E-commerce and RetailSales and Marketing Training

 Businesses Need to be Present for Consumers when Micro-moments Occur

-summed it up best when they urged their audience to create a website with clearly labeled pages, easy-to-find deals, special offers, and high-quality pictures of products with in-depth descriptions.
+For a business to capitalize on these unique needs, website experiences must be engaging, intuitive, and quickly found.
+Our friends at CBT News summed it up best when they urged their audience to create a website with clearly labeled pages, easy-to-find deals, special offers, and high-quality pictures of products with in-depth descriptions.

 In a nutshell, businesses need to be able to fully engage with consumers to provide consumers with everything they need to make an informed purchasing decision.

-Engagement Thrives When Your Brand Can Tell its Story
+Engagement Thrives When Your Brand Can Tell Its Story

 Micro-moments don’t always mean that the consumer wants to buy something.
 More often than not, consumers are simply looking for information.

-When that’s the case, businesses and brands must recognize this as an opportunity to provide information and, simultaneously, showcase who they are and what their business stands for.
+When that’s the case, businesses and brands must recognize this as an opportunity to provide information and simultaneously showcase who they are and what their business stands for.
 They need to tell their brand’s story because storytelling is the most powerful way for a consumer to connect with a brand.

 Storytelling increases the transparency and openness about a business or a brand.
 By getting their story right, brands build goodwill in their micro-moments.